 Shortly after the towns founding in 1120, the residents of Freiburg built the parish church on the site of the present day cathedral.
 The church was replaced by a more sophisticated and modern building after 1200 a.
 D.

-In the second World War large areas of the town center was destroyed by allied bombings on November 27, 1944.
+Unfortunately in the second World War, large areas of the town center was destroyed by allied bombings on November 27, 1944.
 The Freiburg Cathedral survived, but severely damaged.

 The panes of the upper choir windows are from 1511/1513 and originate from the Alsatian stained glass artist Hans Glitschmann who was based in Freiburg

-After wandering around the Marktplatz we concluded our trip and drove up North to our next adventure.
+After wandering around the Münsterplatz and ate a “Lange Rote” wurst, we concluded our trip and drove up North to our next adventure.